NewAlexandria/leadership_readme/docs-best-practices.md

 Google enterprise now uses Google File Stream.
 You must first uninstall any existing Google desktop backup and sync utility.  __This is critical__.

 Then, [install Google File Stream](https://support.google.com/a/answer/7491144).
 You can configure it so sync all files and drives, or only some.

-### Best Practice
-This is more than just pedantic process.
-It gives us the highest valuation of a future audit / diligence.

-* Create online / cloud files first, unless there is a specific need.
-* Locate your team share drive, on desktop.
-* Create offline (MS Office) files in your team’s drive.
-* If needed, create a private folder ('my cloud') for your working drafts.
-Move them to a team drive instead of sharing from your private cloud.

-> Don’t hesitate in deciding where to create new files in the team share. __Organization can come later, if it inhibits your workflow.__  Ask for help or feedback.

 ### Team Access